What is a panic attack?

-You check your pulse, and it may be rapid, or you might not feel it at all.
+You check your pulse, which may be rapid, or you might not feel it.

 Shaking, sweating and feeling complete and utter terror, you may think (maybe for the first time in your life) that you are dying.

-You may have had different symptoms, but if you have had a panic attack, you will relate to what I have just said.
+You may have had different symptoms, but if you have had a panic attack, you will relate to what I said.